The Cherry Creek National Bank of Cherry Creek

 We buy all national currency.
 Please call or email us for a quote.
 Sales@AntiqueMoney.com

-The Cherry Creek National Bank of Cherry Creek in New York printed 3,010 sheets of Type1 1929 $5 national bank notes.
+The Cherry Creek National Bank of Cherry Creek also printed 1,204 sheets of Type1 1929 $5 national bank notes.
 That is a pretty typical sheet output for a national bank during the small size era.
 Every 1929 $5 bill has a portrait of Abraham Lincoln on it.
 This is also the lowest denomination of small size national currency that any bank issued.
 All serial numbers end with the letter A and start with a letter between A and F. Remember that you can take the total number of sheets printed and multiply it by six get to the actual number of bank notes printed for this denomination.
 All small size national bank notes were printed on sheets of six.

 Series of 1929 Type1 $5 National Bank Note